 “It is terrifying to think you have a child inside of you.”
 Due in June, this young mother says she never would have thought about having a baby if she knew she was infected with Hepatitis C.

-We were very proud of our client's candor and bravery speaking about her experiences.
+We were very proud of our client’s candor and bravery in speaking about her experiences.
 Although she chose not to disclose her identity, she openly discussed her feelings and some of the experiences she has had since she was treated at McKay-Dee emergency room by Elet Neilson.

 “As a mother of two, I understand the normal stress associated with any healthy pregnancy.
 I cannot imagine the added stress that this Hepatitis C diagnosis is causing for our client,” said Attorney Dohanics.